Brzozova/brzozova.github.io/index.md

-# -- PYTHON -- DATA ANALYSIS -- CYBERSECURITY --
+# -- PYTHON -- CYBERSECURITY --

 ## About me

 I'm self-taught passionate about IT world, but above all I'm interested in Python and IT security field.
 I started with relational databases and SQL.
 Then I took part in JavaScript workshops organized by `Girls.js` to discover I prefer to write a code.
 After workshops I join to local organisation called `Code for Poznań`, where I was able to complete Django workshops.
-Since May I am programming in Python for `Code for Poznań`.
+Since April '18 i cooperate with `Code for Poznań`.
 I am also a mentor at `DjangoGirls` workshops in August '18.

-I am customer relations specialist with over 6 years of experience in several fields such as automotive, e-commerce, financial.
+I have over 6 years of experience in several fields such as automotive, e-commerce, financial, pharmaceutic.

-When I'm not coding and hacking you'll find me running, practicing yoga and writing blogs.
+When I'm not coding and hacking you'll find me running and practicing yoga.

 I can describe myself as a self-reliant, flexible, very organized and self-motivated person.